 Fans of Aintree’s big Grand National fences are in for a real treat here, as the Merseyside venue lays on not one, but two cracking chase contests over the most famous obstacles in the world.
-Hot on the heels of the Becher Chase comes this event which draws the curtain on an excellent seven race card.
+Hot on the heels of the Becher Chase comes this event, the Grand Sefton Chase, which draws the curtain on an excellent seven race card.

 There will be plenty in with chances in an often competitive renewal but for us, previous form over the fences trumps all else in this race.